How to pay attention | Before speaking, make sure he or she is looking at you, and get down to eye level with your child.

 Getting along well with children of his or her own age | Give children the opportunity to play with others their own age.
 Children learn how to act by watching you.

 Understand and use numbers | Count – Count – Count- Read signs, speed limits, prices, clocks, etc.

 Parents always like to have lists of what to work on with their child.
 Here are a few basic concepts for children to learn.
 You know how your child learns and to what degree they are ready to learn something.
-You are the primary teacher of your child, so it stands to reason you are the best person to help your child learn these:
+You are the primary teacher of your child, so it stands to reason you are the best person to help your child learn the following concepts:

-When helping your child learn to print his.her name remember to use a capital letter at the start of a name and small or lower case letters for the rest.
-A habit of writing a name in all capital letters can be a hard one to break.
+When helping your child learn to print his/her name remember to use a capital letter at the start of a name and small or lower case letters for the rest.
+The habit of writing a name in all capital letters can be a hard one to break.